 Heathcote Wine Tours

-Heathcote Wine Region is located approximately 80 minutes north of Melbourne CBD and borders the Macedon Ranges in the north
+Heathcote Wine Region is located approximately 80 minutes north of Melbourne CBD and borders the Macedon Ranges region immediately to its south.

 A warmer region than its southern neighbour Macedon, Heathcote enjoys a reputation as one of Australia's best Shiraz growing regions.

 However now there are other varieties making inroads across the region . . .
 Apart from Cabernet Sauvignon, European/Mediterranean varieties such as Sangiovese, Tempranillo, Nero D'Avola.

 Prominent and emerging white varieties include Viognier, Riesling, Fiano, Marsanne and Rousanne.